balacode/cmdx/README.md

 ## Text Manipulation Commands:

 **FW (file-words):**
-Lists all words with alphanumeric characters from <file>.
+Lists all words with alphanumeric characters from {file}.

 **ME (mark-errors):**
 Inserts build errors as comments at the source of the error,